stargazerZJ/forsythia/README.md

 PRs are welcome!

+**Important**: Linux support only (Currently).

+## Disclaimer
-**Important**: This project is for educational purposes only.
+This project is not affiliated with SJTU or Canvas.
+It is for educational purposes only.
 Please respect the intellectual property rights of the content creators.
+The author is not responsible for any misuse of this project.

 ## Installation